 I am a firm believer in a holistic, integrated approach to health and wellness that incorporates both the mind and body.
-I desire to help children, adolescents, individuals, and families establish stability, develop healthy relationships, manage difficult emotions, develop a positive self-image, feel contented and accepting of themselves and their life.
+I work primarily with two populations: children (age 3-12) and their families and adults (college students, graduate students, professionals, and parents).
+My work helps clients regain a sense of balance, develop and maintain healthy relationships, manage difficult emotions, and feel contented and accepting of themselves and their life.

 Yoga, mindfulness, and nutrition have all played big roles in Nancy’s own health and wellness.
 Nancy is excited to work at a place that values and offers these healing modalities in addition to therapy.